Wilhelm-Lee/STUDY/README.md

 Glad you asked!

-Origenally, it was a project which aimed to help myself better understanding Java.
+Originally, it was a project which aimed to help myself better understanding Java.
 When time passes on, I had a even greater idea, which is what I am forcusing on right now -- rewritting Study with <u><b><font color="#FFFF00" size=4 face="Courier Prime">C</font></b></u>[arnival](https://github.com/WilliamPascal/Carnival "LinkToCarnival").

 ### What?